Why you should teach your children to write well

 The old program had a DVD series for teachers called Teaching Writing With Structure and Style that parents could watch to learn the program.
 It is so valuable!
 Then, there was the student course (three levels for three different age groups) that included its own video sessions for the kids to watch.
 That program has been around for about 20 years.

 The new program just launched in 2020, and of course, it’s available to stream!
+It’s also on DVD, if you prefer.
 It’s all new recorded sessions called Structure and Style for Students, available in all three levels.
 The teacher training is available as part of the Premier Package and includes Forever Streaming:

 In this new course, join Andrew Pudewa as he leads students on a 24-week writing journey using IEW’s Structure and Style approach.
 Students will take delight in Mr. Pudewa’s humorous, incremental, and effective writing lessons.
 The curriculum provides clear daily assignments and includes vocabulary words, literature suggestions, and lesson plans for teachers.
 In addition to the student writing course, teachers learn IEW methodology from their training course, Teaching Writing: Structure and Style.